 Super Lawyers selected Brett as one of the top 100 lawyers in Texas in 2012, and Chambers and Partners named him a leading Texas appellate lawyer for four years in a row.
 He is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization, and he received an AV peer review rating from Martindale-Hubbell.

 Brett is dedicated to improving the courts and the legal profession.
 In 2018, his fellow Texas appellate lawyers elected him as Chair of the State Bar Appellate Section, and his fellow judges elected him as Chair-Elect of the State Bar Judicial Section.
 Chief Justice Nathan Hecht has appointed Brett to serve on the Texas Multi-District Litigation Panel.
-Brett also chairs the Texas Access to Justice Commission’s Rules and Legislation Committee and a member of the Supreme Court Advisory Committee, which recommends changes to state rules.
+Brett also chairs the Texas Access to Justice Commission’s Rules and Legislation Committee and is a member of the Texas Supreme Court Advisory Committee, which recommends changes to state rules.
 He is an elected member of the American Law Institute and a member of the Federalist Society.
-Brett previously served as chair of the State Bar Committee on Pattern Jury Charges—Business, Consumer, Insurance, and Employment, chair of the Houston Bar Association’s Appellate Practice Section, and director of the Texas Young Lawyers Association.
+Brett previously served as chair of the State Bar Committee on Pattern Jury Charges (Business, Consumer, Insurance, and Employment Volume), chair of the Houston Bar Association’s Appellate Practice Section, and a director of the Texas Young Lawyers Association.